STEP-HFpEF & SUMMIT: Incretin analogs (semaglutide & tirzepatide) in patients with HF & ejection fraction >=45% & obesity, with or without diabetes

 • Similar improvement (no significant treatment-subgroup interaction) in QoL with semaglutide across studied LVEF in mildly-reduced/preserved range (45% to >=60%)

-• In STEP-HFpEF, similar improvement in QoL with semaglutide regardless of BMI (but all >=30), but KCCQ-CSS improvement in the semaglutide group was associated with weight loss >=5%
+• In STEP-HFpEF, similar improvement in QoL with semaglutide regardless of BMI (but all ≥30), but KCCQ-CSS improvement in the semaglutide group was associated with weight loss ≥5%

-• Impossible to say whether lesser KCCQ improvement in patients who lost <5% of their body weight due to an actual cause-effect relationship between weight loss & QoL improvement, or whether this is confounded by some other factor (e.g. lower adherence to semaglutide could explain lack of both weight loss & QoL improvement)
+• Impossible to say whether lesser KCCQ improvement in patients who lost <5% body weight due to an actual cause-effect relationship between weight loss & QoL improvement, or whether this is confounded by some other factor (e.g. lower adherence to semaglutide could explain lack of both weight loss & QoL improvement)

-• Individual-patient-level meta-analysis of patients with HFmrEF/HFpEF in STEP-HFpEF, STEP-HFpEF-DM, SELECT, and FLOW trials
+• Individual-patient-level meta-analysis of patients with HFmrEF/HFpEF in STEP-HFpEF, STEP-HFpEF-DM, SELECT, and FLOW trials are consistent with the primary outcome of SUMMIT

 • Reduction in HF composite (time to first worsening HF or CV death): HR 0.69 (0.53-0.89); absolute risk reduction ~0.9%/y